Manmohan Singh: Early career

-Singh married Gursharan Kaur in 1958.
-They have three daughters, Upinder Singh, Daman Singh and Amrit Singh.
-Upinder Singh is a professor of history at Ashoka University.
-She has written six books, including Ancient Delhi (1999) and A History of Ancient and Early Medieval India (2008).
-Daman Singh is a graduate of St. Stephen's College, Delhi and Institute of Rural Management, Anand, Gujarat, and author of The Last Frontier: People and Forests in Mizoram and a novel Nine by Nine, Amrit Singh is a staff attorney at the American Civil Liberties Union.
-Ashok Pattnaik, 1983 batch Indian Police Service officer, son-in-law of former Prime Minister Manmohan Singh, was appointed CEO of National Intelligence Grid (NATGRID) in 2016.

-Singh has undergone multiple cardiac bypass surgeries, the most recent of which took place in January 2009.

 Political career

 In June 1991, India's prime minister at the time, P. V. Narasimha Rao, chose Singh to be his finance minister.
-Singh told Mark Tully the British journalist in 2005 "On the day (Rao) was formulating his cabinet, he sent his Principal Secretary to me saying, 'The PM would like you to become the Minister of Finance'.
+Singh told Mark Tully, a British journalist, in 2005:

+On the day (Rao) was formulating his cabinet, he sent his Principal Secretary to me saying, "The PM would like you to become the Minister of Finance".
 I didn't take it seriously.
 He eventually tracked me down the next morning, rather angry, and demanded that I get dressed up and come to Rashtrapati Bhavan for the swearing in.
-So that's how I started in politics".
+So that's how I started in politics[.]